 It’s a simple fact that an outdoor sauna won’t be the best choice for absolutely everyone.
 If it were, we wouldn’t need other types of saunas for different locations and lifestyles.
 As you read through the short list of potential drawbacks, consider how much they might affect you.

 The nice thing about an indoor sauna is that you can easily connect it to your home’s electricity.
 Some infrared saunas are even “plug-and-play,” meaning you plug the infrared sauna into an outlet and you’re all set.

 But with outdoor sauna designs, there generally aren’t any electrical outlets or hookups to control the temperature.
 This might not be an issue if you want to control classic heaters like a wood stove outdoor sauna, but it can make a big difference for electric heater systems.

-At the same time, in some outdoor locations a wood-burning heater just isn’t an option.
-Whether local regulations forbid it, or your property doesn’t have the space for firewood storage outdoors, there are definitely cases where an electric heater is the only option.
-You may have no choice but to hire someone for electrical work to power your sauna’s heater and create a sauna control system.
+At the same time, in some outdoor locations, wood-burning heaters just aren't an option.
+Whether local regulations forbid it or your property doesn’t have the space for firewood storage outdoors, there are definitely cases where electric heaters are the only option.
+You may have no choice but to hire someone for electrical work to power your sauna’s heaters and create a sauna control system.